-We have invited you to take part because you have had surgery for your brain tumour.
-Your experiences are really important.
-We want to know what was important to you after your operation, and what impact it has had on your life.
+We have invited your child to take part because they have had surgery for a brain tumour.
+Their experiences are really important.
+We want to know what was important to your child after their operation, and what impact it has had on their life.

 We have made a list of possible unwanted outcomes or unexpected effects of surgery.
-We would like you to look at these and tell us which ones are the most important.
+We would like your child to look at these and tell us which ones are the most important.
 The most important unwanted outcomes are the ones that future research will always report.